Israeli-Palestinian relations; Jewish politics; emotions & international relations; pedagogy; narrative writing; op-ed

 Dr. Mira Sucharov is Associate Professor of Political Science.
 She holds a PhD in Government from Georgetown University, an MA in Political Science from the University of Toronto, and a BA in Middle East Studies from McGill University.
 She is the author of The International Self: Psychoanalysis and the Search for Israeli-Palestinian Peace (SUNY Press, 2005), and articles on Israeli-Palestinian relations and Diaspora Jewish politics, emotions and international relations, auto-ethnography, pedagogy, and reflections on the craft of being a scholar-blogger.
 Dr. Sucharov is a four-time teaching award winner, having received a 2004 Carleton University Teaching Achievement Award, the 2011 Provost Fellowship in Teaching, a 2015 Faculty of Public Affairs Award for Excellence in Teaching, and a 2017 OCUFA award for teaching excellence — the highest university teaching award in Ontario.
 At Carleton, she has developed courses on Israeli-Palestinian relations, graphic novels and political identity, and op-ed writing.
 She is also an award-winning columnist.
-Her many op-ed pieces have appeared in Haaretz, The Jewish Daily Forward, The Globe and Mail, The Toronto Star, The Ottawa Citizen, The Daily Beast, Huffington Post,+972 Magazine and The Walrus.
-Her current projects include a co-edited volume called Emotions and Methodology in International Relations (with Eric Van Rythoven and Brent Sasley — Routledge Press, under contract) and A Guide to Op-Ed Writing and Social Media Engagement for Students and Scholars (University of Toronto Press, under contract); and Social Justice in Israel/Palestine: Foundational & Contemporary Debates (co-edited with Aaron Hahn Tapper), (University of Toronto Press, under contract).
+Her many op-ed pieces have appeared in Haaretz, The Forward, The Globe and Mail, The Toronto Star, The Ottawa Citizen, The Daily Beast, Huffington Post,+972 Magazine and The Walrus.
+Her current projects include a co-edited volume called Emotions and Methodology in International Relations (with Eric Van Rythoven and Brent Sasley — Routledge Press, under contract); A Guide to Op-Ed Writing and Social Media Engagement for Students and Scholars (University of Toronto Press, under contract); and Social Justice in Israel/Palestine: Foundational & Contemporary Debates (co-edited with Aaron Hahn Tapper), (University of Toronto Press, under contract).
 She is currently the Jewish Politics Division co-chair for the Association for Jewish Studies.